waratuman/waratuman.github.com/_posts/2012-04-13-user_authentication_with_rails_and_backbonejs.md

 This is only one of the ways to do authentication with [Rails](http://rubyonrails.org/).

-One downside to this approach is that after the User is authenticated the same request sent again to the server will redirect to the home page of the app.
+One downside to this approach is that after the user is authenticated the same request is sent again to the server will redirect to the home page of the app.

 A different approach would be to render the view with [Backbone.js](http://documentcloud.github.com/backbone/) on the client side.
 This can get sticky because the application has state.
 If the